 Chris Dickman, a Professor in Terrestrial Ecology and WWF-Australia board member, said with long-term monitoring, scientists would be in a much better position to know where and when to act and what resources were needed to save at-risk species, adding:

 “People have been shocked by our research and have said to me, ‘we can’t allow catastrophes of this magnitude to continue into the future.”

 WWF-Australia CEO Dermot O’Gorman said koalas in NSW and Queensland were in rapid decline before the fires:

 “Sixty thousand koalas impacted is a deeply disturbing number for a species already in trouble.
 That’s why WWF has just announced Koalas Forever – a bold vision to double the number of koalas in eastern Australia by 2050.”

-Koalas Forever includes a trial of seed-dispersing drones to create koala corridors and the establishment of a fund to encourage landowners to create koala safe-havens.
-Koalas are heading toward being endangered.
+Koalas Forever includes a trial of seed-dispersing drones to create koala corridors and the establishment of a fund to encourage landowners to create koala safe havens.
+These animals are heading toward being endangered.